Variational Federated Multi-Task Learning: The VIRTUAL algorithm

-where the second equality comes from the normalization of client and server pdfs and from Bayes rule $p(\bm{\theta},\bm{\phi}_i|\mathcal{D}_i) \propto p(\mathcal{D}_i|\bm{\theta},\bm{\phi}_i) p(\bm{\phi}_i) p(\bm{\theta})$.
-Notice also that $\frac{s_{i}(\bm{\theta})} {s^{(t)}(\bm{\theta})} = \frac{s_{i}^{(t-1)}(\bm{\theta})}{s^{(t-1)}(\bm{\theta})}$ because of the factorization in \Cref{eq:factorization}, and hence \Cref{eq:free_energy} is proved. \end{proof} We can see that the variational free energy in \Cref{eq:free_energy} decomposes naturally into two parts.
-The terms that involve the client parameters $c_i(\bm{\phi}_i)$ correspond to the variational free energy terms of \emph{Bayes by backprop} \cite{blundell2015weight}.
-Note that, except for the natural complexity cost given by the second KL term, no additional regularization is applied on the client parameters, that can hence be trained efficiently and network agnostic.
+where $s^{(t)}(\bm{\theta}) = s_{i}(\bm{\theta})\prod_{j \ne i}^K s_j^{(t-1)}(\bm{\theta})$ is the updated posterior over the server parameters. \end{proposition} We can see that the variational free energy in \Cref{eq:free_energy} decomposes naturally into two parts.
+The terms that involve the client parameters $c_i(\bm{\phi}_i)$ correspond to the standard variational free energy terms of \emph{Bayes by backprop} \cite{blundell2015weight}.
+Note that, except for the natural entropic complexity cost given by the second KL term, no additional regularization is applied on the client parameters, that can hence be trained efficiently and network agnostic.
 The terms that involve the server posterior are instead the likelihood cost and the first KL term.
-This regularization restricts the server to learn an overall posterior that does not drift from a posterior distribution obtained replacing the current refining factor by the prior.
+This regularization restricts the server to learn an overall posterior close to the so-called cavity distribution $\tilde{s}_i(\theta)^t = p(\theta)^{1/K}\prod_{j \ne i} s_j(\theta)^t$, obtained by the proxy posterior distribution replacing the current refining factor $i$ by the prior.
 This constraint effectively forces the server to progress in a CL fashion \cite{nguyen2017variational}, learning from new federated datasets and avoiding catastrophic forgetting of the ones already seen.
-The whole free energy in \Cref{eq:free_energy} can be optimized using gradient descent and unbiased Monte Carlo estimates of the gradients with reparametrization trick \cite{kingma2013auto}.
-For simplicity we use a Gaussian mean-field approximation of the posterior, hence for server and client parameters the factorization reads respectively $s_i(\bm{\theta}) = \prod_{d=1}^{D^s} \mathcal{N}(\theta_{d}| \mu_{id}^s, \sigma_{id}^s)$ and $c_i(\bm{\phi}_i) = \prod_{d=1}^{D_i^c} \mathcal{N}(\phi_{id}| \mu_{id}^c,\sigma_{id}^c)$, where $D^s$ and $\{D_i^c\}_{i=0}^K$ are the total number of parameters of the server and of the client networks.
-A depiction of the full graphical model of the approximated variational posterior is given in \Cref{fig:bayesian_net_proxy}.
-The pseudo-code of {\tt VIRTUAL} is described in \Cref{alg:virtual}.
-Notice that similarly to {\tt FedAvg}, privacy is preserved since at any time the server get access only to the overall posterior distribution $s(\bm{\theta})$ and never to the individual factor $s_i(\bm{\theta})$ and $c_i(\bm{\theta})$, that are visible only to the respective client.